 Open a browser to

-listing all the packages currently available in the package repository.
-Each
+the packages currently available in the package repository.
+Each one of these

 Monitor package loading